Healthy Peanut Butter Chunk Oatmeal Bars.

 - 1/4 teaspoon salt

-- Once dough is completely combined, press it lightly into the prepared baking dish.
+Once dough is completely combined, press it lightly into the prepared baking dish.
 Bake for about 17-20 minutes until the bars are lightly golden and set.
 Allow to cool completely and cut into squares.
+I keep mine in the refrigerator in a covered container.
+Bars will be good stored up to 2 weeks.

 *I melted 3 tablespoons of chocolate chips with 1 tablespoon of peanut butter for the chocolate drizzle.
 This is completely optional.
 Be sure to use whichever mix-ins you like instead of the called for chocolate chips and raisins.